Tongariro Alpine Crossing

 - Always check the weather forecast and take local advice as weather can change quickly and drastically

-- Always carry extra warm, wind-proof clothing, safety & navigational equipment
+- Always carry extra warm, wind-proof clothing, safety and navigational equipment

 - Pole route markers may be difficult to see in foggy conditions.